South African cricket team in the West Indies in 2021

 The South Africa cricket team toured the West Indies in June and July 2021 to play two Test matches and five Twenty20 International (T20I) matches.
 The Test series formed part of the inaugural 2019–2021 ICC World Test Championship.
+The tour was initially scheduled for 2020, but was postponed due to fixture congestion caused by the COVID-19 pandemic.
 The fixtures for the tour were confirmed by Cricket West Indies in May 2021.

 South Africa won the first Test by an innings and 63 runs inside three days.
 South Africa won the second Test match by 158 runs to take the series 2–0.

 On 29 June 2021, the South African players wore black armbands in remembrance of former South African team manager Goolam Rajah, and a one-minute's silence was observed prior to the start of play.
 South Africa's Tabraiz Shamsi dedicated the team's one-run victory over the West Indies as a tribute to Goolam.
 The West Indies won the fourth T20I match by 21 runs, to tie the series at 2–2 with one game to play.
 South Africa won the fifth T20I by 25 runs, winning the series 3–2.